-How is the PNA used?
+How the PNA is used

-What’s included in the PNA?
+What’s included in the PNA

 - Other local pharmaceutical services, such as dispensing GP surgeries.

 - Maps relating to providers of these services in the area.

 - Services in other health and wellbeing board areas that might affect the need for services.

 - Potential gaps in provision and likely future needs.